ed77441/NoteApp/README.md

 #### Function

-1. Corner draggable point can be dragged to resize the image, it will contains current image ratio
+1. Corner draggable points can be dragged to resize the image, it will retain current image's ratio
-2. North, south, east, west draggable points will break image ratio and create new one
+2. North, south, east, west draggable points will break image's ratio, and new ratio will be recalculated

 ### CanvasPane
 ![canvaspane image1](https://i.imgur.com/lhzBgef.png)